Ryuji-Hazama/AI_RSP_Game/README.md

 ### Final Thoughts

-I've started this project to teach beginners the basic programming code structure.
+This project began as to teach beginners about code structure.
 In that process, I wondered how far today's AI could understand programming code.
 So first, I gave the AI (ChatGPT) the standard random guessing RSP game code, and then gave unbeatable code.
-And I've found the topic about the difficulty-tuning of AI in the answers from ChatGPT, and I started wondering what the "thinking" is as an AI.
-I wonder what if the AI starts thinking, doubting, and reconsidering its output?
+And I've found the topic about the difficulty-tuning of AI in the answers from ChatGPT, and I started wondering what wold be like for AI to "think" or "feel".
+What if the AI starts thinking, doubting, and reconsidering its output?

 So I started researching and studying AI models, created a structure from scratch (based on the code I found on the internet), and modified it to understand the AI, and also as an experiment.
 I failed many times and faced many challenges.
 But every time I've gotten over it, I've learned many new things.
 As a result, I'm not just successfully created an adaptive AI model, but I figured out how to make it more effective.